 There is no denying fact that AMD Ryzen 7 1800x is the fastest 8-core desktop processor to date and it is not so expensive either considering the performance it offers and the high price of rival Core i7 6900K.
 According to me AMD Ryzen 7 1800X is the best processor for gaming enthusiasts who want to build an ultimate AMD gaming PC with CrossFire or SLI multi-GPU setup.
 Highly Recommended by me.

 |Cache||L2 (4MB) / L3 (16MB)|

 AMD Ryzen 7 1700X is similar to AMD Ryzen 7 1800X but has lower clock speed.
-The processor has 200 MHz lower clock for both Base and Turbo frequency.
-It comes with 3.4 GHz base clock and can achieve 3.8 GHz in turbo.
+The processor has a 200 MHz lower clock for both Base and Turbo frequency.
+It comes with a 3.4 GHz base clock and can achieve 3.8 GHz in turbo.
 The cache remains the same as 4MB for L2 and 16MB for L3.
-It also come with Extended Frequency Range (XFR) and has maximum power consumption of 95 Watts.
-It is an unlocked processor and it can overclocked easily.
+It also comes with Extended Frequency Range (XFR) and has a maximum power consumption of 95 Watts.
+It is an unlocked processor and it can be overclocked easily.

 |AMD Ryzen 7 1700X Specifications|